-RECO MMENDA TIONS (4 TH EDITION) COMPLY EXPLANATION ensure is info YES The Company's Whistleblower Protection Policy (which forms part of the Corporate Governance Plan) is available on the Company's website.
-Any material breaches of the Whistleblower Protection Policy are to be reported to the Board or a committee of the Board. policy; ensure hould: and disclose an anti-bribery and corruption YES The Company's Anti-Bribery and Anti-Corruption Policy (which forms part of the Corporate Governance Plan) is available on the Company's website.
+RECO MMENDA ATIONS (4 TH EDITION) COMPLY EXPLANATION ensure is info YES The Company's Whistleblower Protection Policy (which forms part of the Corporate Governance Plan) is available on the Company's website.
+Any material breaches of the Whistleblower Protection Policy are to be reported to the Board or a committee of the Board. policy ensure should: and disclose an anti-bribery and corruption YES The Company's Anti-Bribery and Anti-Corruption Policy (which forms part of the Corporate Governance Plan) is available on the Company's website.
 Any material breaches of the Anti-Bribery and Anti-Corruption Policy are to be reported to the Board or a committee of the Board.
-Princi ple 4: Safe eguard the integrity of corporate reports listed entity should: an audit committee which: has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and is chaired by an independent Director, who is not the Chair of the Board, PARTIALLY (a) The Company does not have an Audit and Risk Committee.
+Princi ple 4: Saf feguard the integrity of corporate reports have (i) disted entity should: an audit committee which: has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and is chaired by an independent Director, who is not the Chair of the Board, disclose: the charter of the committee; the relevant qualifications and experience of the members of the committee; and in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or PARTIALLY (a) The Company does not have an Audit and Risk Committee.
 The Company's Corporate Governance Plan contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee (if it is considered it will benefit the Company).
 The Audit and Risk Committee Charter provides that, where possible, the Audit and Risk Committee must be comprised of at least three members (all of whom must be non-executive Directors) and the majority of the Committee must be independent Directors and the Committee must be chaired by an independent Director who is not the Chair.